shanekrusen/bescoth-norichach/_articles/sedati.md

 **In Bessus Noricon:**

 From the aformentioned evidence, a tentative outline for *Īuos Sedati* can here be set forth.
 To begin, the day should be spent as a day of service, not of work.
-So an observer should abstain from attending work on *Îuos Sedati*.
+So an observer should abstain from attending work on *Īuos Sedati*.
 Instead, the better part of the day should be spent doing craftsmanship of some sort by the light of a candle.
 If possible, and celebrating with a group, the *Īuos* should be celebrated with a bonfire.
 At the end of the day, an offering to *Sedatos* of fish and the product of the day's labor should be made.
 After the offering is completed, the day can be celebrated with *Sedatos* by joining in a traditional dinner of fish, perhaps clay-baked.\[9]

 **Dating:**